rzimmerman/shitty-autoreply/README.md

 # shitty-autoreply
-Irritate people by getting their names wrong
+Irritate people by getting their names wrong.
+This module provides a `wrong_name` function that returns a name that is close, but not quite the same as the input parameter.

 ## Installation